xepozz/mammoth-plus/README.md

-# mammoth-plus .docx to HTML converter
+# mammoth .docx to HTML converter

-mammoth-plus is inspired by [Mammoth](https://github.com/mwilliamson/mammoth.js) and based on [Mammoth(v1.5.1)](https://github.com/mwilliamson/mammoth.js).
+mammoth is inspired by [Mammoth](https://github.com/mwilliamson/mammoth.js) and based on [Mammoth(v1.5.1)](https://github.com/mwilliamson/mammoth.js).

-mammoth-plus expands some features that [Mammoth](https://github.com/mwilliamson/mammoth.js) do not have, such as support math, styling, image size...
+mammoth expands some features that [Mammoth](https://github.com/mwilliamson/mammoth.js) do not have, such as support math, styling, image size...

 The following features are currently supported: